What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 B2-->Y1

-Stable Diffusion XL, launched in July 2023, added CLIP-G alongside CLIP-L.
+Stable Diffusion XL, released in July 2023, added CLIP-G alongside the existing CLIP-L text encoder.

 flowchart LR